sortedcord/vue-notes/Notes/Introduction/building-a-goal-app-with-js.md

 * First the user enters some data in the text field and clicks the button
 * Js listens to the click event, takes the data entered in the text field and appends to the list.

+Next we will try to rebuild the application with vue.js and see why Vue.js can be more convinient a better aproach than vanilla.js.